 Introduction

-The number of police firearms operations in England and Wales has been consistently decreasing since 2009, and the number of police firearm discharges remains exceptionally low, i.e. two police officers discharged firearms between March 2013 and March 2014 (Home Office, 2015).
-However, any use of lethal force by police officers lies at the extreme edge of policing activity (Burrows, 2007).
+Use of lethal force by police officers lies at the extreme edge of policing activity (Burrows, 2007).
 There is a fine line between the use of necessary force to achieve legitimate police objectives and the use of excessive force: when an officer uses force that may be considered excessive, public approval for police authority is shaken (McDonald et al., 2003).
-The salience of tactical decision making is evident in the incidents that attract widespread attention, evaluation and criticism, i.e. Harry Stanley, Jean Charles de Menezes, and Mark Duggan.
+The salience of tactical decision making is evident in the incidents that attract widespread attention, evaluation and criticism.
+For instance, the death of Mark Duggan who was shot and killed by police in Tottenham, North London, sparked riots that spread across England in August 2011.
+On the other hand, the consequences of failing to act in circumstances which pose an imminent threat to life could be equally critical.
 Therefore, the performance of police firearms teams must be efficient and accurate (Kavanagh, 2006).

-However, there are a wide range of psychophysiological and cognitive factors that impact the way in which Authorised Firearms Officers (AFOs) perform, many of which are often not taken into account while planning tactical operations and/or during the investigations that follow (Kavanagh, 2006; Thompson & Lee, 2004).
-External (e.g. suspect aggression, location of suspects, victims or officers, visual and physical cover and a constant re-appraisal of potential hazards) and internal (e.g. physiological arousal) factors interact with an AFO’s perception and appraisal of an environment, which in turn determines their tactical decision making (Klinger, 2006; White, 2001; 2003).
-For instance, officers have been found to be more likely to un-holster and discharge their weapon, to do so earlier, and more often as a result of increased external (e.g. suspect aggression) and internal (e.g. physiological arousal) demand (Doerner & Ho, 1994; Knutsson & Strype, 2003; Vrij & Dingemans, 1996; Vrij, van der Steen & Koppelaar, 1994; 1995).
+Nonetheless, there are a wide range of psychophysiological and cognitive factors that can influence the way in which Authorised Firearms Officers (AFOs) perform, many of which are often not taken into account while planning tactical operations and/or during the investigations that follow (Kavanagh, 2006; Thompson & Lee, 2004).
+External (e.g., suspect aggression, location of suspects, victims or officers, visual and physical cover and a constant re-appraisal of potential hazards) and internal (e.g., physiological arousal) factors can interact with an AFO’s perception and appraisal of an environment (Klinger, 2006; White, 2001; 2003).
+For instance, officers have been found to be more likely to un-holster and discharge their weapon, to do so earlier, and more often as a result of increased external (e.g., suspect aggression) and internal (e.g., physiological arousal) demand (Doerner & Ho, 1994; Vrij & Dingemans, 1996; Vrij, van der Steen & Koppelaar, 1994).

 As British police officers are not routinely armed, the role of AFOs who are qualified to carry and use firearms in Britain is highly specialised.
-AFOs must meet entry requirements of very high levels of physical fitness as well as undertake specific and intense training in order to qualify for such a role (ACPO, 2011; Barton, Vrij & Bull, 2002).
-Before they become operationally active, AFOs complete a rigorous and assessed training package.
+Out of the 126,818 full time equivalent police officers in the 43 police forces of England and Wales, only 5,875 (4.6%) are currently serving AFOs (Home Office, 2015a; 2015b).
+AFOs must meet entry requirements of very high levels of physical fitness in order to qualify for such a role (ACPO, 2011).
+Before they become operationally active, AFOs complete a rigorous and assessed training package which includes weapon handling, shooting skills, less lethal options, tactical procedures and scenario based training.
 After they are qualified as an AFO they must complete refresher training and assessment for all tactics on a regular (24 month) basis, during which failure results in the instant revocation of an AFO’s firearms licence (ACPO, 2011).

 British AFOs are only deployed to incidents in which there is a perceived threat to life (ACPO, 2011).
 Circumstances that qualify for AFO deployment typically involve a ‘reason to suppose’ that the attending officer may have to protect the public and/or themselves from a person who is in possession of, or has immediate access to, a firearm/potentially lethal weapon (College of Policing, 2013).
 Deployment can be issued by a strategic firearms commander, an accredited tactical firearms commander, or through self-deployment.
 An AFO can self-deploy upon encountering a situation where they believe that delay in seeking authority would be detrimental to public or officer safety.